ProjectOpenSea/opensea-js/test/integration/README.md

 #### WETH Tests

 This test requires ETH and a transaction fee to be in your wallet.

-If you would like to run this test, you need to add e.g. `ETH_TO_WRAP = "0.001"` to your `.env` file.
+If you would like to run this test, you need to add `ETH_TO_WRAP = "0.001"` to your `.env` file.

 ### How to run: